Business and Law

-The module is designed to introduce students to the basic mechanics and processes of accounting in both theory and practice to prepare students for first degree level studies in Accounting and Finance.
-The approach will be technically oriented and will prioritise International Accounting Standard practice and bring in, where appropriate, UK practice.
+This module is designed to introduce you to the basic theory and mechanics of Accounting to prepare you for your first year of an Accounting degree.
+The approach will be technically orientated and will prioritise International Accounting Standard practice and bring in, where appropriate, UK practice.

 Business Economics in Context

-The module provides an introduction to the field of management within organisations and gives students an appreciation of the roles and functions of managers within modern business enterprises.
-The module content reflects the globalisation and considers the international nature of management.
-Nature and early theories of management, organisations and their structures and people management also form part of this module.
+This module provides an introduction to management in modern business enterprises, exploring the role and function of managers within this context.
+The content reflects on globalisation and considers the international aspects of management.
+Early theories of management, organisations and their structures and people management also form part of this module.

 Government and Society

-The module provides foundation of knowledge on the political and social structures of the UK and includes the impact of the EU.
-There will be a historical element highlighting how Britain has changed and developed since 1945.
-Central and local government, elections and voting, class, ethnicity and gender and the media feature.
+This module provides a basic understanding of the political and social structures of the UK, including the impact of the EU.
+There will be a historical strand highlighting how Britain has changed and developed since 1945.
+Topics covered include central and local government, elections and voting, class, ethnicity and gender.